WhiteRiceWill/gdax-dca-bot/README.md

 If you’re just interested in playing around with the bot, it has a sandbox mode that uses fake money.
 You can read more about it below.

 # Dollar Cost Averaging
 [Dollar cost averaging](http://www.investopedia.com/terms/d/dollarcostaveraging.asp) is the strategy of buying a fixed dollar amount of an investment at a specific interval.
 It is thought to reduce risk, especially in volatile markets.
-Since cryptocurrency markets tend to be rather volatile it has become a pretty popular practice.
+Since cryptocurrency markets tend to be rather volatile it has become a pretty popular practice in the space.

 Dollar cost averaging is a slightly controversial topic, as there is an ongoing debate of whether or not it actually beats lump sum investing.
 There is strong math on both sides, however, I think its effectiveness ultimately boils down to the particular use case.
 I encourage you to read up on this if you're interested.